 - What is the subject of the course?

 - What should the students understand regarding the subject?

 - What should they take away from the subject at the end of the class?

 Most of all, the sequence of these questions is very important.
 Also, it will be easier to plan the lesson once these questions are answered.

 Our Lesson Planning CPD provides teachers/trainers to empower themselves with this crucial skill.

 Planning Teaching and Learning Activities

-Once the aims and objectives are in place, it is important to make sure that the planned lesson is understandable by the students.
-The teacher should prepare different explanation methods and 'experiences' or activities, for the students to understand the topic from various angles.
-We have various blogs on different learning styles like VAK, Honey & Mumford etc .
-A variety of teaching methods would help engage and motivate each learner and could include giving real-life examples or creating a simulation/role-play related to the topic.
+Once the aims and objectives are in place, it is important to make sure that the planned lesson is achievable by the students.
+The teacher should prepare different teaching and learning methods and 'experiences' or activities, for the students to understand the topic from various angles.
+We have various blogs on different learning styles like VAK, Honey & Mumford, etc. A variety of teaching methods would help engage and motivate each learner and could include giving real-life examples or creating a simulation/role-play related to the topic.
 Moreover, showing videos or playing music related to the topic may also assist in better understanding.
 Including activities related to the lesson is helpful for students to remember the topic being taught, increasing the retention span of the course material.
 If you want to learn more about incorporating different learning styles into your planning, check out our Learning Styles CPD short course.

 The key is time management.
 A teacher has to time all the activities during the class hours to finish the lesson according to the plan.
 Everything including explanation, examples, and activities have to be timed in a manner that the lesson is not extended for the next class.
 For example, if you are delivering an hour-long session for your L4 CET course observation, you must ensure that you stick to the timings, plan in for contingencies, include time for checking student understanding, show appropriate use of differentiated resources and teaching methods etc.